South Shore murder: Missing teen found strangled to death in Chicago

 CHICAGO - A missing Chicago teenager was found strangled to death inside a home Tuesday night on the city's South Side.

-Around 7:24 p.m., police say the female victim was discovered unresponsive inside a residence in the 7200 block of S. Phillips Ave.
+Around 7:24 p.m., police said the female victim was discovered unresponsive inside a residence in the 7200 block of South Phillips Avenue.

 The victim was pronounced dead at the scene, police said.
 The coroner ruled her death a homicide by strangulation.

-Note: Editor's note: We originally reported Parker had gone missing in August but she returned home the next day.
-The last missing person report that was filed with Chicago police was on Nov.
-26.